dev-cycles/contextive/docs/adr/0002-language-&-framework-selection.md

 ## Context and Problem Statement

-Following ADR0001, Contextly will use the Language Server Protocol as the primary architectural pattern.
+Following ADR0001, Contextive will use the Language Server Protocol as the primary architectural pattern.
 This ADR is to determine the languages/frameworks that will be used to implement the various components.

 The components are:
-* The Language Server, owning planned Contextly features such as:
+* The Language Server, owning planned Contextive features such as:
   * Providing auto-complete suggestions
-  * Information from the Contextly to be displayed on hover, such as:
+  * Information from the Contextive to be displayed on hover, such as:
     * Definitions of Ubiquitous Language terms
     * Links to related terms and code usage
   * Automatic support for term variations (e.g. tense, pluralization)
   * Managing relationships between terms (e.g. entities and associated commands or events)
 * The IDE-specific Extensions that owns:
   * Internationalization
-  * UI Interactions for managing the Contextly settings and data (e.g. ubiquitous language term definitions)
+  * UI Interactions for managing the Contextive settings and data (e.g. ubiquitous language term definitions)
   * Interactions with the Language Server via the Language Server Protocol

 ## Decision Drivers

-* Contextly will initially have a small team, so using the same language for multiple components will reduce cognitive load
+* Contextive will initially have a small team, so using the same language for multiple components will reduce cognitive load
 * Ability to share libraries, such as service contract/dto class definitions should reduce risk of errors
 * Initial contributor has most experience with .NET
 * The Language Server needs to run on the IDE's Operating System